artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 # Lab 1 - The RISC-V ISA
-In this second lab we review the RISC-V architecture and complete several exercises in simulation.
+In this lab we review the RISC-V architecture and complete several exercises in simulation.
 There are several open-access Instruction Set Simulators (ISSs) available on the Internet that we could use for the lab, such as Whisper (which is the ISS used in RVfpga labs 1-4), [Ripes](https://github.com/mortbopet/Ripes) (a visual computer architecture simulator and assembly code editor), and many others that you can find on the Internet.

 We next briefly explain how to use Whisper and Ripes in the provided Virtual Machine, and then propose 4 exercises that can be resolved in either of these two simulators or any other simulator available on the Internet.